 Jury convicts Sioux City man of murder in fatal stabbing

+A Sioux City man has been found guilty of second-degree murder.
 The Daily Nonpareil reports that a Pottawattamie County jury found 48-year-old Elias Wanatee, of Sioux City, guilty Friday after eight hours of deliberation.
-It was the second trial for Wanatee in the case.

 Comments